 "Téa?"

-"Sorry, I'm sorry, but—" she was laughing as she spoke.
+"Sorry, sorry, I'm sorry, but—" she said, still laughing.
 "Atem, I'm dating Yugi."

-Atem went silent.
+Atem fell silent.

 "......?"